spacelift-io/terraform-provider-spacelift/docs/data-sources/drift_detection.md

 - `stack_id` (String) ID of the stack for which to set up drift detection

+### Optional

+- `ignore_state` (Boolean) Controls whether drift detection should be performed on a stack in any final state instead of just 'Finished'.

 ### Read-Only

 - `id` (String) The ID of this resource.